Thrust tectonics: Thick-skinned deformation

 Thick-skinned deformation refers to shortening that involves basement rocks rather than just the overlying cover.
 This type of geometry is typically found in the hinterland of a collisional zone.
 This style may also occur in the foreland where no effective decollement surface is present or where pre-existing extensional rift structures may be inverted.

 Geological environments associated with thrust tectonics

 Collisional zones

 The most significant areas of thrust tectonics are associated with destructive plate boundaries leading to the formation of orogenic belts.
-The two main types are: the collision of two continental tectonic plates (for example the Arabian and Eurasian plates, which formed the Zagros fold and thrust belt) and collisions between a continent and an island arc such as that which formed Taiwan.
+The two main types are: the collision of two continental tectonic plates (for example the Arabian plate and Eurasian plate, which formed the Zagros fold and thrust belt) and collisions between a continent and an island arc such as that which formed Taiwan.

 Restraining bends on strike-slip faults

 When a strike-slip fault is offset along strike such that the resulting bend in the fault hinders easy movement, e.g. a right stepping bend on a sinistral (left-lateral) fault, this will cause local shortening or transpression.
-Examples include the 'Big Bend' region of the San Andreas fault, and parts of the Dead Sea Transform.
+Examples include the 'Big Bend' region of the San Andreas Fault, and parts of the Dead Sea Transform.